The first-shift briefing

 One screen that answers the first sixty seconds: who they are, what to know, meds due, must-dos, and a heads-up note from the family.
 The next caregiver walks in already up to speed.

 Text a secure link to a sitter or a grandparent.
 They're ready in sixty seconds, no download, no account.
+And if you want, they can log a dose or a note right from the link, so nothing waits for you to get home.
 You choose what it shows, links expire, and you can turn one off any time.

 Preferences, routines, what soothes, what to do if.
 The kind of context that usually lives in one person's head.

 Tap to log meals, meds, naps, changes, and the moments in between.
-Built for hands that are full, and it keeps working when the signal doesn't.
+For hands that are full.
+One-tap logs and meds keep saving when the signal drops, and anything that can't save says so instead of disappearing.

 Set medications by fixed times, intervals, or as-needed, so the next person knows what's due and nothing slips between handoffs.